JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

     }
 }
 ```
 Note that `WindowDraggableArea` can be used only inside `singleWindowApplication`, `Window` and `Dialog`.
-If you need to use it in another Composable function, pass `WindowScope` as a reciever there:
+If you need to use it in another Composable function, pass `WindowScope` as a receiver there:
 ```kotlin
 import androidx.compose.foundation.background
 import androidx.compose.foundation.layout.Box